 Responsibility is taking ownership of expectations and demands that are assigned, assumed or imposed upon us and morally obligating ourselves to the consequences of whether or not we have fulfilled those demands.
 The diligent person accepts the burden of “doing what he can,” not because he is being paid or because he will suffer if he doesn’t, but simply because it is his moral obligation to so.
 This is what drives diligence.
 It is a continuous awareness that “it is up to me to make a difference and if I don’t act, part of the blame must fall to me.”
 Hence, the diligent take initiative; they are self-starters and hard workers.
 They are not dependent on someone else’s motivation; they are motivated by a self-imposed ethical obligation.

-Check back next week for the second quality of excellence.
-Or, check out my new book, Upward: Taking Your Life to the Next Level now available on Kindle.
+Check back next week for further discussion diligence and the example of Nehemiah.
+Or, check out my newest book, Upward: Taking Your Life to the Next Level.